raymas/AShield/README.md

 git clone https://github.com/raymas/AShield
 ```

-## Built With

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

 ## Authors